 So for the purposes of this blog, I have created a watchlist called Microsoft and Peers, and it contains the tickers of the peer companies mentioned above, which in alphabetic order are; AAPL, ADBE, CRM, GOOGL, IBM, MSFT, ORCL and SAP.

-Views are user definable, but Stock Rover ships with 22 “factory” views.
+Views are user definable, but Stock Rover ships with over 50 “factory” views.
 Most users find the factory views to be well organized and complete, and just go with them.
 That is what we will do.
-Of the 22, we will focus on a handful for our comparison.
+Of the 50+ views, we will focus on a handful for our comparison.

-We will begin with the Financial Health View.
+We will begin with the Financial Health View, which is stored in the Fundamentals View folder.
 We found in part 1 of the blog that Microsoft is an exceptionally financially strong and healthy company.
 It will be interesting to examine its peers and see if they are as healthy, or if financial health is a significant competitive advantage for Microsoft.

 If you are thinking of investing in Microsoft, you are also probably also thinking about Apple and Google, as those three together are the real big dogs of the tech space.
 So we will pay particular attention to how Microsoft stacks up against those other two.